christine1117/Christine-Projects/README.md

-### Hi, I'm Chiristine 👋
+### Hi, I'm Christine 👋
 I'm a psychology major at National Chengchi University (NCCU), with a strong interest in data science, AI, and human-centered technology.
-My works focus on how data science and AI can be applied to real-world human behavior — from mental health assessments to behavioral pattern analysis.
-In Fall 2025, I’ll be joining UC Berkeley as an exchange student to continue expanding my interdisciplinary work in data.
+I focus on applying data-driven methods to real-world human behavior — from mental health assessment to behavioral pattern analysis.
+In Fall 2025, I’ll be joining UC Berkeley as an exchange student to further develop my interdisciplinary work at the intersection of psychology, data, and design.

-Here, I showcase a collection of my projects related to AI, Data Science, and Psychology.
-My goal is to bridge the gap between human behavior and artificial intelligence to bring meaningful insights into psychology through data.
+This repository showcases a collection of projects where I explore how data science and AI can support meaningful insights in psychology, and beyond.

 ## Overview
 I divide my projects into four categories: